Skip to content

 function isSignal<T = unknown>(value: unknown): value is ReadonlySignal<T>;

-Type guard — returns true for any value created by signal(), computed(), writable(), derived(), or store().
+Type guard that returns true for values created by signal(), computed(), or store().
+Uses an internal symbol marker, so arbitrary objects with a value property will not pass.

 ts